awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 ## Create a custom runbook<a name="automation-walk-security-document"></a>

 This section describes how to create a custom runbook that restarts EC2 instances\.
 AWS provides a runbook for restarting instances called `AWS-RestartEC2Instance`\.
 The following procedure copies the content of that runbook to show you how to enter the service role in a runbook when you create your own\.
-By specifying the service role directly in the runbook, the user does not require iam:PassRole permissions when using the runbook\.
+By specifying the service role directly in the runbook, the user doesn't require iam:PassRole permissions when using the runbook\.
 Without iam:PassRole permissions, the user can't use the service role elsewhere in AWS\.

 **To create a custom runbook**